johnwesterman/illumio_core/README.md

 In most cases this document is used to set up a quick testing environment for functional testing using a single node (SNC).
 Normally a SNC is not used in production.
 Occasionally there is a need to set up a multi-node cluster (MNC) in a test environment.
 Here are some of my thoughts with that process.

-Typically the setup will be run ("illumio-pce-env setup") on the core node only.
+Typically the setup will be run ("illumio-pce-env setup") on one core node only.
 That will generate a runtime yaml file and put it in the /etc/illumio-pce/runtime_env.yml file.
-This file will be a template in an MNC.
+This file will be a template in for all of the nodes consituting the MNC.
 In that file there are things that need to be consistent in the cluster:

 * The certificate used in this process is the certificate used on all of the nodes.
 There will be only one certificate and one private key for all nodes.
 The certificate and private key are the same for all nodes.
 The point is once you have generated a proper certificate above you have what you need for the cluster nodes.
 * The runtime_env.yml file will be mostly the same between all the nodes.
 The only thing that will likely be different is the **"node_type:"** directive.
 For the cores it is "core" and for the data nodes it's "data1" and "data2" in a 4 node cluster.